Skip to Content

 So a bit of Googling later and semolina flour seems to be the key.
 This recipe makes 4 medium crusts so I roughly divide the recipe into four if it’s just the two of us.

-Another option is to make the full recipe and wrap any additional serves of dough firmly in cling wrap then into an airtight bag and freeze them.
-When you need a quick dinner simply pull it from the freezer to defrost and roll it out into a delicious base.
+Another option is to make the full recipe and wrap any additional serves of dough firmly in cling wrap then into an airtight bag and freeze them at the end of step 6.
+Then when you need a quick dinner simply pull it from the freezer to defrost and roll it out into a delicious base.

 It makes a good quick crowd-pleaser with some varied toppings to suit all tastes.